Deleted scene

 A deleted scene is footage that has been removed from the final version of a film or television show.
 There are various reasons why these scenes are deleted, which include time constraints, relevance, quality or a dropped story thread, and can also be due to budgetary concerns.
 A similar occurrence is offscreen, in which the events are unseen.

 A related term is extended scene, the longer version of a scene that was shortened for the final version of the film.
 Often, extended scenes are included in collections of deleted scenes or are referred to as deleted scenes themselves, as is the case with, for instance, Harry Potter and the Chamber of Secrets and Serenity.

 Reasons for removal

-Scenes are often removed from films and television shows at the request of a studio or network, or to reduce running time, to improve narrative flow, or that some may be offensive.
+Scenes are often removed from films and television shows at the request of a studio or network, or to reduce running time, to improve narrative flow, or to avoid causing offense.

 Requests for alteration

 The studio or network planning to air or distribute it may be uncomfortable with a certain scene.
-It may ask for it be altered, removed, or replaced.
+They may ask for it be altered, removed, or replaced.

-That is most common in the production of television series since networks and channels often must be mindful of how viewers, critics, or censors will react to programming.
+This is most common in the production of television series since networks and channels often must be mindful of how viewers, critics, or censors will react to programming.
 There may be a fear of losing ratings, being punished by fines or otherwise, or having trouble finding advertisers.